 Om nom nom

-I also got myself an super fresh ice cream with Boysenberry, so good.
+I also got myself a super fresh ice cream with Boysenberry, so good.
 Fairfield Berries, I’ll be back!

 The trail continues just south of the Wai-iti River through some lovely pine forest